idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 This pane lets you enable or disable various Auto-propagation options.

-Auto-propagation is the process whereby the translation from one segment is applied to other segments that have similar source content.
+Auto-propagation is the process whereby the translation from one segment is applied to other segments that have identical source content.

 Note: You can disable Auto-propagation for a specific segment via right-clicking at the source segment editor and unchecking Auto-propagation checkbox (the segment is marked as “nP” in the Grid).
 For non-CafeTran projects, this option works for the current session only.